aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ### Aptos CLI

+We will also be installing the Aptos CLI so that we can publish

 1. Install the [Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md).

-2. Run `aptos init`.
+2. Run `aptos init --profile my-first-nft`.

-3. Select your network as you did in the [Move module](first-move-module.md#step-2-create-an-account-and-fund-it) tutorial.
+3. Select the network `devnet`

-4. When prompted for your private key, paste the private key from the Aptos Wallet that you copied earlier and press **Return**.
+4. When prompted for your private key, paste the private key from the Petra Wallet and press **Return**.
+   1. You can find the private key by going to settings, manage account, show the private key, and copy that field.

 You will see output resembling: